sindresorhus/got/readme.md

 The [response object](http://nodejs.org/api/http.html#http_http_incomingmessage).

+When in stream mode, you can listen for events:

 ##### .on('response', response)

-When in stream mode, you can listen for the `response` event to get the response object.
+`response` event to get the response object.

+##### .on('redirect', response, nextOpts)

+`redirect` event to get the response object of redirect.
+Second argument is options for next request to redirect location.

 ###### response